bleemeo/glouton/README.md

 docker-compose up -d
 ```

-Then go to the Grafana dashboard at http://localhost:3000, log with the user is "admin" and the password "password".
+Then go to the Grafana dashboard at http://localhost:3000, and log in with the user "admin" and the password "password".

 ## Install